-Notification under Section 309B(1)(c) of the Securities and Futures Act (Chapter 289) of Singapore (the SFA) - In connection with Section 309B of the SFA and the Securities and Futures (Capital Markets Products) Regulations 2018 of Singapore (the CMP Regulations 2018), the Issuer has determined, and hereby notifies all relevant persons (as defined in Section 309A(1) of the SFA), that the Notes are [capital market products other than] prescribed capital markets products (as defined in the CMP Regulations 2018) and [Excluded/Specified] Investment Products (as defined in MAS Notice SFA 04-N12: Notice on the Sale of Investment Products and MAS Notice FAA-N16: Notice on Recommendations on Investment Products).(3)
+Notification under Section 309B(1)(c) of the Securities and Futures Act 2001 (2020 Revised Edition) of Singapore (the SFA) - In connection with Section 309B of the SFA and the Securities and Futures (Capital Markets Products) Regulations 2018 of Singapore (the CMP Regulations 2018), the Issuer has determined, and hereby notifies all relevant persons (as defined in Section 309A(1) of the SFA), that the Notes are [capital market products other than] prescribed capital markets products (as defined in the CMP Regulations 2018) and [Excluded/Specified] Investment Products (as defined in MAS Notice SFA 04-N12: Notice on the Sale of Investment Products and MAS Notice FAA-N16: Notice on Recommendations on Investment Products).
+(3)

-[Include whichever of the following apply or specify as "Not Applicable" (N|A).
+[Include whichever of the following apply or specify as "Not Applicable" (N/A).
 Note that the numbering should remain as set out below, even if "Not Applicable" is indicated for individual paragraphs or sub-paragraphs.
 Italics denote directions for completing the Pricing Supplement.]

-[If the Notes have a maturity of less than one year from the date of their issue, the minimum denomination may need to be $\pounds 100,000$ or its equivalent in any other currency.]
+[If the Notes have a maturity of less than one year from the date of their issue, the minimum denomination may need to be £100,000 or its equivalent in any other currency.]

-1. Issuer: The Hong Kong Mortgage Corporation Limit 香港按揭證券有限公司 2. (i) Series Number: [ ] (ii) Tranche Number: [ ] Series, gible with an existing Series, details of that including the date on which the Notes fungible.) (iii) Date on which the Notes will be consolidated and form a single Series: [The Notes will be consolidated and form a Series with the [Series Number] [ identify ear Tranches ] Notes on [the Issue Date / exchange the Temporary Global Note for interests in Permanent Global Note, as referred to in paragraph 24 below, which is expected to oc or about [ date ]] / Not Applicable] 3.
-Specifi ed Currency or Currencies: [ ]
+1. The Hong Kong Mortgage Corporation Limited 香港按揭證券有限公司 2. (i) Series Number: [] (ii) Tranche Number: [] Serie ungible with an existing Series, details of that s, including the date on which the Notes ne fungible.) (iii) Date on which the Notes will be consolidated and form a single Series: Serie Tran the T Perm para Notes will be consolidated and form a single s with the [Series Number] [identify earlier ches] Notes on [the Issue Date / exchange of emporary Global Note for interests in the anent Global Note, as referred to in graph 24 below, which is expected to occur or out [date]] / Not Applicable] 3.
+Specified Currency or Currencies: []